Overview

 About Tanot Mata Temple

 Tanot Mata Temple has been an important religious site in western Rajasthan for many years.
-Local communities believe that the goddess protects the desert region and its people.
+Local communities believe the goddess protects the desert and the people who live here.

-During the 1965 war, several bombs were dropped near the temple but did not explode.
-After this event, the site gained wider recognition.
-Some of those bombs are now kept in the temple complex as part of its history.
+During the 1965 war, several bombs fell near the temple but did not explode.
+People later spoke about this event across the region.
+Some of those bombs are now kept inside the temple complex as part of its history.

 Detailed Information